fenner/pupu/dhcpd-snmp/README.md

 The net-snmp configuration to include it is straightforward:

     pass_persist .1.3.6.1.4.1.21695.1.2 /usr/local/etc/snmp/dhcpd-snmp

+Normally people would use the configuration file as 2nd argument but due to difficulties we hardcoded it into the perl script.

 Luckily, it is using the most efficient extension interface that net-snmp supports -- pass_persist.